-A build configuration usually has build triggers configured in it which automatically start new build each time the conditions are met, like scheduled time, or detection of VCS changes are detected, etc. However TeamCity allows to trigger a build manually whenever you need, and customize this build by adding properties, using specific changes, running the build on specific agent, etc.
+A build configuration usually has build triggers configured which automatically start a new build each time the conditions are met, like scheduled time, or detection of VCS changes, etc.

 There are several ways of launching a custom build in TeamCity:

 - Click the ellipsis on the Run button, and specify the options in the Run Custom Build dialog described below.

 - To run a custom build with specific changes, open the build results page, go to the Changes tab, expand the required change, click the Run build with this change and proceed with the options in the Run Custom Build dialog.

 - Use HTTP request or REST API request to TeamCity to trigger a build.

 - Promote a build - see the section below.

 Select an agent you want to run the build on from the drop-down list.
 Note that for each agent in the list, TeamCity displays its current state and estimates when the agent will become idle if it is running a build at the moment.
 Besides the possibility to run a build on a particular agent from the list, you can also use one of the following options: